dijidiji/documentation/docs/Splashkit/Unit Testing/research/build-run-workflow.md

 # Current workflow

-As can be seen, the current workflow is pretty simple to set up but involves using the command line (including debugging).
+As can be seen, the current workflow doesn't require a lot of set up but involves using the command line (including debugging).

 ## Linux